Brian G. Bond

 Is there a history of child protection reports prior to death (for this child or siblings)?

 The fatality report explicitly states: "Prior to the critical incident, DCYF received 30 reports on B.B.'s family.
 Of those 30 reports, 14 met criteria for CPS investigation or Family Assessment Response (FAR)."
-The report details extensive CPS history dating back to 2014 involving the mother and older siblings, including founded findings for neglect.
+The report details an extensive history of child protection involvement dating back to 2014 with numerous investigations concerning the family.

 Does the child have a history of foster care (but not in care at time of incident)?